Two forces, F1 = 10 N acting along the positive x-axis and F2 = 1... | Study Prep in Pearson+

 Struggling with Physics?Join thousands of students who trust us to help them ace their exams!Watch the first video

-Two forces, = acting along the positive -axis and = acting along the positive -axis, are applied to an object.
-What is the magnitude of the resultant force and the angle it makes with the positive -axis?
+Two forces, = acting along the positive x-axis and = acting along the positive y-axis, are applied to an object.
+What is the magnitude of the resultant force and the angle it makes with the positive x-axis?

 Watch next